Note Identification – Music Theory

 Let us continue then within the Music Theory Section of the overall article series titled Scales in Music – a Tonal System.
 It continues here as Note Identification – Music Theory – Level 1 – Part 11 of that series.

-The Seven Letters – If you will notice that in the various charts and graphics used in this article, that only certain and specific letters are used to name the natural notes so that we can easily recognize them or at least discuss them with a fair amount of consistency as to their name.
+The Seven Letters – If you will notice that in the various charts and graphics used throughout modern music, that only certain and specific letters are used to name the natural notes so that we can easily recognize them or at least discuss them with a fair amount of consistency as to their name.

 The Staff – Note Placement

 Note Placement – Note placement, on the other hand is where we put the notes on the five-line four-space staff.
-It is the primary factor in naming notes.
+This is the primary factor in naming notes.

 The chart above shows a portion of the piano staff which includes both the treble and bass clef staves and their respective symbols.
 The vertical lines, in the middle and to the right, delineate one measure from the next, so two measures are shown in the chart.
 This piano staff layout also includes a vertical line which ties the G-clef and F-clef staves together.
 It is the line on the left of the chart above.

-The piano staff is the basic staff structure which we will be taking parts of in this article to show specific tools used in music notation.
-Since some of you are familiar with the treble clef and others are familiar with the bass clef, we will present information from the overall concepts within music theory on each staff making it more user friendly for both and this presentation can be used as a learning ground in the future should you wish to learn both staves and their related line and space names.
+The piano staff is a basic staff structure which we will be taking parts of to show specific tools used in music notation.
+Since some of you are familiar with the treble clef and others are familiar with the bass clef, we will present information from the overall concepts within music theory on each staff making it more user friendly for both.
+This presentation can be used as a foundation for extending your learning about both staves and their related line and space names.

 Treble Clef and Bass Clef Line & Space Names

-I do not feel the need to change the conventions commonly associated to the names of the lines or spaces as they have historically taught many to remember them.
+I do not feel the need to change the conventions commonly associated to the names of the lines or spaces as they have historically taught to many who have come before which makes it easy to remember them.
 Here are those conventions.